top of page

 devotionals.

 Unlike typical devotionals that derive at a perfect ending, sometimes the road to redemption is not an easy one.
-My devotional-style writings capture sentimental realities as snapshots of life we can all relate to in one way or another.
+Sentimental realities are captured in shared devotional-style writings we can all relate to in one way or another.

 Miracle Kisses A Boy